-Discover the southern and central islands of the archipelago on this 8-day Galapagos cruise on board the 16-passenger Eric or the Letty motor yachts.
-On this journey, you will have the chance to walk ..
+Discover the islands in this 8-day First Class Galapagos Cruise on board tour for 16-passenger on Eric or the Letty motor yachts.
+On this journey, you will have the chance to walk a..

 - 7 nights accommodation in a cabin on Eric, Letty & Flamingo as per itinerary

 - 7x breakfast, 7x lunch, 7x dinner

 - Naturalist bilingual (English-Spanish) permanent guide on boat for excursions all transfers to/from Galapagos airport and to/from yacht

 - Snacks after visits

 - Snorkeling gear and kayaks

 - INGALA Transit Card (USD 20)

 - Soft- and alcoholic drinks